OsmoTRX build verification job for arm

 - Run the tests in each different arch using make check.

-#5 Updated by pespin over 1 year ago
+#5 Updated by pespin almost 2 years ago

 I pushed some patches which check convolute for x85 (SSSE3 + SSE4.1).